rooseveltframework/roosevelt/README.md

     - Default: `undefined`.
   - `rejectUnauthorized`: *[Boolean]* Set whether to reject connections from clients that do no present a valid certificate to the server.
 (Ignored if `requestCert` is set to `false`.)
     - Default:  `undefined`.
-  - `caCert`: *[String]* Either the path to a PEM-encoded Certificate Authority root certificate or certificate chain or a PEM-encoded Certificate Authority root certificate or certificate chain string.
+  - `caCert`: *[String]* Either the path relative to `secretsPath` to a PEM-encoded Certificate Authority root certificate or certificate chain or a PEM-encoded Certificate Authority root certificate or certificate chain string.
 This certificate (chain) will be used to verify client certificates presented to the server.
 It is only needed if `requestCert` and `rejectUnauthorized` are both set to `true` and the client certificates are not signed by a Certificate Authority in the default publicly trusted list of CAs [curated by Mozilla](https://hg.mozilla.org/mozilla-central/raw-file/tip/security/nss/lib/ckfw/builtins/certdata.txt).
     - Default: `undefined`.

 - `localhostOnly`: Listen only to requests coming from localhost in production mode.
 This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.
 This setting is ignored in development mode.